Albury Entertainment Centre

 Sports and Leisure

-There is currently one community garden operating on public land in Albury with a number more in the planning stages.
+There are currently three community gardens operating on public land in Albury with a number more in the planning stages.

 Bungam Community Garden

 Located on the corner of Creek Street, Englehardt Street and Stanley Street in central Albury, the Bungam Community Garden was established in a partnership between AlburyCity and local residents with great support from Seed Savers Albury-Wodonga and Chep Pallets.

 Beginning in July 2015, local residents from the surrounding neighbourhood have adopted garden beds to enjoy gardening in a shared space.
 The garden is all about growing produce, beautifying the public space and enjoying the company of neighbours and friends.

 The name of the garden comes from its location on the edge of Bungambrawatha Creek, which is the largest creek in the area.
 The creek runs north to south through the city from Lavington and discharges into the Murray River near the Albury Botanic Gardens.
 The community garden is easily accessible by the Bungambrawatha Creek Trail.